 With the corresponding permissions assigned, a sub-account can create or modify resources.
-The resources still belong to the primary account, and the resource cost will be deducted from the primary account.
+The resources still belong to the primary account, and the resource cost will be deducted from the root account.

 As a virtual identity, a role does not have a permanent key.
-CAM provides a set of STS APIs used to generate temporary security credentials.
+Tencent Cloud CAM provides a set of STS APIs used to generate temporary security credentials.

-For more information on how to use the APIs and relevant examples, see Using Roles.
-See STS API to learn about how to generate temporary security credentials.
+For more information on how to use the APIs and relevant examples, see Using Role.
+You can also see CreateRole to learn about how to generate temporary security credentials.
 Temporary security credentials contain only limited policies (operations, resources, and conditions), and are valid for a limited period (start and end time), so the generated temporary security credentials can be distributed or used directly.

-You can call the API for to generate temporary security credentials and get a temporary key pair (tmpSecretId/tmpSecretKey) and a security token (sessionToken), which form the security credential that can be used to access COS.
-Here is a temporary security credential example:
+You can call the API for generating temporary security credentials and get a temporary key pair (tmpSecretId/tmpSecretKey) and a security token (sessionToken), which form the security credential that can be used to access COS.
+The following is an example of a temporary security credential: